41: Key Signatures

 There are only about 12 different key signatures.
 The sharps or flats are always added in the same order, and on the same staff lines or spaces.
 Here are the common key signatures, and the major and minor keys they go with:

-Go on to Lesson 42: Diatonic 7ths, which you'll need to understand the examples in Hook Melodies.
+Go on to Lesson 42: Syncopation, another concept you'll need to understand the examples in Lesson 44: Hook Melodies.